-If the grievance is not settled at the first step, the aggrieved employee, within ten (10) working days, shall present the written grievance to the Nassau County Engineer.
-The Nassau County Engineer shall obtain the facts concerning the alleged grievance and shall within five (5) working days following receipt of the written grievance, conduct a meeting between himself and the aggrieved employee.
-The aggrieved employee may be accompanied at appropriate this meeting his steward and/or union by representative.
-The Nassau County Engineer shall notify the aggrieved employee in writing, with a copy to the Union, of his decision not, later than five (5) working days following the meeting date.
+If the grievance is not settled at the second step, the aggrieved employee, within ten (10) working days, shall present the written grievance to the County Coordinator.
+The County Coordinator shall obtain the facts concerning the alleged grievance and shall within ten (10) working days following receipt of the written grievance, conduct a meeting between himself and the aggrieved employee.
+The aggrieved employee may be accompanied at this meeting by his steward and/or appropriate union representative.
+The County Coordinator shall notify the aggrieved employee in writing, with a copy to the Union, of his decision not, later than five (5) working days following the meeting date.